mbideau/gimme-a-man/README.md

 ```

 Update the [pre-commit](http://pre-commit.com/) environments, then install the hooks,
-and run the pre-commit hooks against all files to ensure everything is functionnal
+and run the pre-commit hooks against all files to ensure everything is functional

 ```sh
 ~> pre-commit autoupdate